CyberEyeResearchLabs/lorawan-stack-docs/doc/content/integrations/webhooks/webhook-templates/format.md

 - `downlink-queued`: The path to which downlink queued status will be sent.
 Can contain template fields.
 - `location-solved`: The path to which the location of the device will be sent when resolved.
 Can contain template fields.

-> Note: Not all of the messages types must be handled by the service.
-By omitting the field in the `paths` object the message type will be disabled in the final webhook and the related messages will not be passed to the endpoint.
+>**Note:** Not all of the messages types must be handled by the service.
+By omitting the field in the `paths` object, the message type will be disabled in the final webhook and the related messages will not be passed to the endpoint.